How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 You might:

-Open with a quote about love or marriage
+- Open with a meaningful quote about love

-Begin with a playful line about finally being able to call him "husband"
+- Begin with a playful line about finally calling him “husband”

 Keep it genuine.
 The best openings feel effortless, even if they have been carefully prepared.